 I don’t know about you, but for me, the less cooking and grocery shopping I have to do for a busy week, the better.
-Especially with our homestead and school in full swing and our schedules becoming fuller by the nanosecond.
+But I don’t want to blow my budget on convenience foods!

-So, how is it possible to keep your sanity and still serve your family wholesome meals that are made with real food in real kitchens and on a limited budget?
-I have two simple solutions for you:
+So, how is it possible to keep your sanity and still serve your family wholesome meals that are made with real food in a real kitchen on a budget?

 Here’s my simple trick: